QuentindiMeo/Project-Euler/prob_times.md

 - Problem 12  -> solved in 24.2 s.
 - Problem 13  -> solved in 6   ms.
 - Problem 14  -> solved in 684 ms.
+- Problem 15  -> solved in 4   ms.
 - Problem 17  -> solved in 1   ms.
 - Problem 19  -> solved in 5   ms.
 - Problem 20  -> solved in 14  ms.